 These whole-grain sorghum cakes couldn’t be any easier to make.
 With carrots, arugula, curry, and a hearty amount of garlic, they pack a lot of oomph.
 These Curried Sorghum Cakes are definitely weeknight-dinner fare.

-- ¾ cup white whole sorghum grain (such as NuLife Market)
+- ¾ cup white whole sorghum grain

 - 2¼ cups water